-Task 3b, Part 2: Rubric for Instructional Practice
+Task 3b: Rubric for Instructional Practice

-This evaluation rubric is designed to evaluate the overall performance of student teachers or interns using ten InTASC Standards: 1) learner development, 2) content knowledge, 3) planning for instruction, 4) learning environment, 5) application of content, 6) instructional strategies, 7) formative assessment.
+This evaluation rubric is designed to evaluate the overall performance of student teachers or interns using ten InTASC Standards: 1) learner development, 2) content knowledge, 3) planning for instruction, 4) learning differences, 5) learning environment, 6) application of content, 7) instructional strategies, 8) assessment.
 Performance indicators align with components from the Danielson Framework for Teaching, and indicators are labeled with their corresponding Danielson component.

-Rubric Unsatisfactory + Needs to Be Redone Needs Development Satisfactory Score 1 2 3 I. LEARNER DEVELOPMENT AND DIFFERENCES (3 items - InTASC: [#1]; DF: [1b]) no understanding of each learner's developmental differences in the context of teaching.
+Rubric Unsatisfactory + Needs to Be Redone Needs Development Satisfactory Score 1 2 3 I. LEARNER DEVELOPMENT AND DIFFERENCES (3 items - InTASC: [#1]; DF: [1b]) understanding of each learner's developmental differences in the context of teaching.
 Shows no knowledge of each learner's unique culture, interests, and experiences and does not indicate that such knowledge is valuable.
-Displays no understanding and knowledge of students' skills, language proficiency, and special needs and does not indicate that such knowledge is valuable.
-Recognizes the value of In addition to an accurate knowledge of each learner's developmental differences and exceptions to the general patterns, displays and applies knowledge of the extent to which individual students follow the general patterns.
+Displays no understanding and knowledge of students' skills, language proficiency, and special needs and does not indicate that such knowledge is valuable. but enough understanding of each learner's developmental differences.
+Recognizes the value of understanding each learner's unique culture, interests, and experiences but partially displays this knowledge or only displays it for the class as a whole.
+Recognizes the value of understanding students' skills, language proficiency, and special needs, but In addition to an accurate knowledge of each learner's developmental differences and exceptions to the general patterns, displays and applies knowledge of the extent to which individual students follow the general patterns.
 Recognizes and consistently applies understanding of each learner's unique culture, interests and experiences in the context of teaching.
 Recognizes the value of, and displays and applies to understand, individual students' skills, language proficiency, and special needs.
 II.
-CONTENT AND PEDAGOGY (3 items - InTASC: [#4]; DF: [1a; 1e]) and/or does not correct errors made by students and shows a complete lack of understanding of how academic content relate to concepts within and outside of the discipline.
+CONTENT AND PEDAGOGY (3 items - InTASC: [#4]; DF: [1a; 1e]) complete lack of understanding of how academic content relate to concepts within and outside of the discipline.
 Plans completely ignore prerequisite knowledge important to student learning of the content.
 Plans display no understanding of pedagogical approaches suitable to student learning of the content and offer no opportunities for students to think critically, creatively, or collaboratively. another making minimum connections within and outside of the discipline.
 Plans display sufficient awareness of prerequisite learning, anticipating some misconceptions and making content accessible enough for students' understanding.
-Plans reflect familiarity with Demonstrates extensive knowledge and understanding of academic content for instruction, making relevant connections within and outside of the discipline.
+Plans reflect familiarity with a suitable range of effective pedagogical approaches creating some learning Demonstrates extensive knowledge and understanding of academic content for instruction, making relevant connections within and outside of the discipline.
 Plans show extensive understanding of prerequisite relationships among topics and concepts, anticipate misconceptions, use powerful analogies or examples, and break down central concepts or processes.
 Plans reflect familiarity with a wide range of effective pedagogical approaches in the discipline creating ample learning opportunities for students to think critically, creatively, and collaboratively.